yankils/hello-world/2-tomcat-in-container/README.md

 ![image](/2-tomcat-in-container/cicd-flow-2.png)

-Spin up a new EC2 instance and we'll call it as dockerhost.
-Let this be on the same subnet as previous instances.
+Spin up a new EC2 instance as "dockerhost".
+Alternatively, can reuse the tomcat instance.
+Dockerhost needs to be on same subnet as Jenkins instance.
 Create a dockeradmin user and allow ssh via /etc/ssh/sshd_config

 There are 3 different ways to create a custom Tomcat image.